Can You Lose More Than You Invest With Leverage?

 • Before losing more money than you have in your margin account you will receive a warning signal called a margin call telling you that you are running out of funds to support your open losses.

-• To protect yourself from owing money to your broker make sure to use a broker, leverage trading platform, or crypto exchange that offers negative balance protection.
+• To protect yourself from owing money to your broker make sure to use a broker, leverage trading platform, or crypto exchange that offers negative balance protection, however, this is never a guarantee to stop losses.

-This is how much you can lose with leverage (Forex, Crypto, Stocks)
+This is how much you can lose with leverage (more than you invested)

 When you open an account to trade with leverage it is possible to lose more than you have invested and this goes for all asset classes and all markets including forex, stocks, and crypto trading.